Trump’s Missile Attack On Syria: What Possible Consequences Lie Ahead For The United States?

 Late on Thursday evening, President Donald Trump ordered a cruise missile strike against Syria which was in retaliation for the chemical weapons attacked that left 86 people dead on Tuesday.
-50 to 60 Tomahawk missiles were fired from two United States warships which were stationed in the Mediterranean Sea and the target of Ash Sha’irat in Homs province in western Syria.
-That location is said to house the airfield which launch the banned weapons, but what consequences may lie ahead for the U.S.?
+Fifty to 60 Tomahawk missiles were fired from two U.S, warships, which were stationed in the Mediterranean Sea, and the target was Ash Sha’irat in the Homs province in western Syria.
+That location is said to house the airfield which launched the banned weapons, but what consequences may lie ahead for the U.S.?

 .@POTUS “Tonight, I ordered a targeted military strike on the airfield in Syria from where the chemical attack was launched.”
 (1/2)